wp-plugins/huzzaz-video-gallery/readme.txt

 1. Turn your WordPress Page or Blog Post into a beautiful video gallery.
 1. Collect and organize videos "Pinterest style" using Huzzaz.
 No need for the WP admin panel.
 1. Fully responsive and automatically paginates your video gallery for you.
+1. *New video search capabilities within galleries in pro version*

 Sign up for free [here](http://huzzaz.com/join)